mattermost/docs/source/configure/experimental-configuration-settings.rst

 **True**: Mattermost won't refetch channels and channel members when the browser regains focus.
 This may result in improved performance for users with many channels and channel members.

-**False**: (Default) Mattermost will refetch channels and channel emmbers when the browser regains focus.
+**False**: (Default) Mattermost will refetch channels and channel members when the browser regains focus.

 +--------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ExperimentalSettings.DisableRefetchingOnBrowserFocus": false`` with options ``true`` and ``false``. |